beranek1/php-web-analytics/README.md

 $web_analytics_db = new web_db_manager("mysql:dbname=database;host=127.0.0.1", "user", "password");
 ```

-After that all you need to do is including webanalytics.php in your own php scripts to start collecting data:
+Afterwards all you need to do is including webanalytics.php in your own php scripts to start collecting data:
 ```php
 include "webanalytics.php";
 ```

-After collecting enough data you will see a simple report when opening webstatistics.php.
+After running webanalytics.php once you will see a simple report when opening webstatistics.php.

 ### Interested in using WebAnalytics as a library or in a modified way?
 You can disable auto run in the settings:
 ```php